ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 It is **extremely** important that you use high quality RNA-seq.
 Libraries should be poly-A selected and paired end with a minimum read length of 75bp.
 If any of these are not true, it is advisable to place these libraries in the INTRONBAM field.
 Any genome can have a mix of BAM and INTRONBAM hints.

-**BAM files must be indexed!**
+**BAM files must be genomic-coordinate sorted and indexed!**

 ## ISoSeq libraries

-If you are using IsoSeq data, it is recommended that you doing your mapping with `gmap`.
-Follow [the tutorial](https://github.com/PacificBiosciences/cDNA_primer/wiki/Aligner-tutorial:-GMAP,-STAR,-BLAT,-and-BLASR).
+If you are using IsoSeq data, it is recommended that you doing your mapping with `minimap2`.
+These BAM files must also be genomic coordinate sorted and indexed.

 # GFF3 Reference